migtools/tackle-ui/README.md

 - Keycloak
 - Controls

-## Start dependencines with docker-compose
+## Start dependencies with docker-compose

 Start the dependencies using `docker-compose.yml`: